 At the conclusion of the session, Paul and Erika agreed to implement the reromanticizing technique over the next week.
 How might you apply the reromanticizing technique in your practice?
 Could this technique benefit clients you are currently treating?

-On this track we have discussed reromanticizing.
+In this section, we have discussed reromanticizing.
 Reromanticizing is a technique consisting of four steps.
 The four steps in the reromanticizing technique are identify what is pleasing now, identify what used to be pleasing, identify what the client has always wanted to pleased by, and combine and prioritize.

-On the next track we will discuss how intimacy can be used to foster intimacy.
+In the next section, we will discuss how intimacy can be used to foster intimacy.
 Topics we will discuss include the healing potential of friendship, the unconscious selection process, and a technique for overcoming limitations on intimacy.

 What are four steps in the reromanticizing technique?